edHelper.com

 Deserts

-1 Deserts are definitely one of the harshest places to live.
-With just a few inches of rainfall every year, desert animals and plants have proven themselves great survivors.
-Indeed, for a place to be defined as a desert, it must receive less than 10 inches of rainfall in an entire year.
+1 A desert is one of the harshest places to live on Earth.
+Deserts get just a few inches of rainfall every year.
+Desert animals and plants have proven themselves to be great survivors.
+For a place to be defined as a desert, it must receive less than 10 inches of rainfall in an entire year.
 So, where can we find deserts?
-Well, we don't have to go far, because there are four in the United States - Great Basin Desert, Mojave Desert, Sonoran Desert, and Chihuahuan Desert.
-These four deserts take up about 15% of the total territory of the United States, stretching across many western and southwestern states such as New Mexico, Nevada, Utah, Arizona, and California.
+We don't have to go far, because there are four in the United States.
+They are the Great Basin Desert, Mojave Desert, Sonoran Desert, and Chihuahuan Desert.
+These four deserts take up about 15% of the total land of the United States.
+They stretch across the western and southwestern states of New Mexico, Nevada, Utah, Arizona, and California.

 2 We usually picture a desert as a very hot and dry place with sand dunes extending for miles and miles.
 This is a very vivid image of the Sahara Desert of Africa.
-The Sahara Desert is the world's largest desert and it is about the size of the United States.
-When we are in the Sahara, we occasionally see lines of camels carrying heavy loads of goods and moving slowly across the desert.
-Tired and thirsty, we certainly don't want to encounter a sandstorm.
-In fact, we have nothing else on our mind than arriving safely at the nearest oasis to get some rest and, most importantly, water!
+The Sahara Desert is the world's largest desert.
+It is about the size of the United States.
+We might expect to see lines of camels carrying heavy loads of goods and moving slowly across the Sahara Desert.
+Travelers there get tired and thirsty.
+They would not want to encounter a sandstorm!
+They, no doubt, have nothing else on their minds than arriving safely at the nearest oasis to get some rest and, most importantly, water!

 Paragraphs 3 to 4: